CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/SNMP-Server-Set-and-Unset-Commands.md

 ### Example

 ```
-cumulus@leaf01:mgmt:~$ nv set service snmp-server username testuser1 auth-sha SHApassword1 encrypt-des myencryptsecret
+cumulus@leaf01:mgmt:~$ nv set service snmp-server username testuser1 auth-sha SHApassword1 encrypt-aes myencryptsecret
 ```

 - - -

 ## nv set service snmp-server username \<username-id\> auth-sha \<auth-id\> encrypt-aes \<encrypt-id\> oid \<oid\>

-Configures the setting to restrict a user with a specific SHA authentication password and AES encryption password to a particular OID tree.
+Configures SNMP to restrict a user with a specific SHA authentication password and AES encryption password to a particular OID tree.
 The OID can be either a string of decimal numbers separated by periods or a unique text string that identifies an SNMP MIB object.
 The MIBs that Cumulus Linux includes are in the `/usr/share/snmp/mibs/` directory.
 If the MIB you want to use does not install by default, you can install it with the latest Debian `snmp-mibs-downloader` package.

 ### Command Syntax